 Nowhere in Europe has the financial crisis had a more profound effect than in Greece.
 While the EU demands drastic budget cuts ordinary people are facing the consequences.
 This tour looks at how the crisis came about, and asks how best to find a way out.
 Our tour takes us from the nation’s parliament to local neighborhoods where people, businesses, unions and local leaders give their views.
 Leading Greek analysts guide us throughout and examine the ramifications for the rest of Europe.

-Political Tours will provide donations to all the non-profit organisations visited during this tour.
+Political Tours will provide donations to non-profit organisations visited during this tour.
 Internal flights are not included in the price, but we can advise on reservations.

 Day 1 Tour starting point: The Island of Samos Welcome dinner.
 Local and international analysts give an overview of where Greece stands today.
 We spend two nights here.